-Each faculty member will be assigned a 1-2 member Mentoring Committee.
+Each faculty member will be assigned a one- or two-member Mentoring Committee.
 Within the first semester of employment, the Chair will meet with each new hire and make a good faith effort to balance the qualifications on the Mentoring Committee with the track-appropriate career goals of each mentee, including finding outside mentors where necessary.

-The committee will meet with the faculty member on an annual basis to review his/her progress towards trackappropriate career goals and make recommendations for success.
 To ensure equitable mentoring for all candidates, the Chair will serve as the ex-officio member of all Mentoring Committees.